parthibanloganathan/android-tutorial/README.md

 - Click Next on "Select the form factors your app will run on".
 - Choose Blank Activity.
 - Put `MainActivity` under Activity Name and click Next.
+- You can run your activity by connecting your Android device to your computer via USB and pressing the giant green Play button above or going to Run > Run app.
+Select your device and proceed.
+Make sure to [install device drivers](http://developer.android.com/tools/extras/oem-usb.html) if necessary.
+- You just made a blank Android app.
+It does absolutely nothing, just like thousands of other apps that are viable businesses.
+Hooray!

 ### Phase 2
 - You now have an app with one Activity.